Pink sapphire jewelry is making waves

 Making jewelry with pink sapphires is more complicated than it seems, said independent jewelry designer Suzanne Kalan, 63, based in Los Angeles and who has been using the gemstone since 2009.

-“ We have to make sure we’re using the right shades or, if we want different shades on a ring, that we have them all.
+“ We have to make sure we use the right shades or, if we want different shades on a ring, that we have them all.
 Usually, it’s two or three different shades, ” she said.
 And Kalan uses rose gold or yellow gold, rather than white, because “ those two colors make the pink pop better .”

 Blue or green sapphire, the next trend?

-This season, for example, she used pear-cut pink sapphires for unique 18-karat rose gold earrings with baguette-cut diamonds. “ These stones are bright, full of life and a beautiful color, not too pale and not too dark, like red ,” Kalan said.
+This season, for example, she used pear-cut pink sapphires for unique 18-karat rose gold earrings with baguette-cut diamonds. “ These stones are bright, full of life, and a beautiful color—not too pale or too dark, like red ,” Kalan said.

 While designers generally agree that pink sapphires will continue to be popular, many see other colors threatening pink's dominance .

-Kalan predicts that light blue will be the next big sapphire color because " it's atypical ," though she added that it won't be as big a trend as pink.
-Mouzannar said green sapphires could break through because, he said, customers are looking for something different.
+Kalan predicts that light blue will be the next trendy sapphire color because " it's atypical ."
+Although she added that this trend won't be as strong as pink.
+Mouzannar said green sapphires could break through because, he believes, customers are looking for originality.

-Alicja Wooles, managing director of Holts Gems in Hatton Garden, London, had similar views.
+Alicja Wooles, managing director of Holts Gems in London's Hatton Garden, had similar thoughts.
 She said her clients ask for teal sapphires .
-That is, stones with an unusual mix of blue and green.
+These are stones with an unusual mix of blue and green.
 Why?
-Because “ people want to stand out, ” she said.
+Because " people want to stand out, " she said.